-For many companies, creating a compelling employee value proposition is an exercise that may have already undertaken when developing their employer brand.
-To attract software developers, however, may require a re-examination of what these workers generally look for in an ideal employer.
+For many companies, creating a compelling employee value proposition is an exercise that may have already been undertaken when developing their employer brand.
+Attract software developers, however, may require a re-examination of what these workers generally look for in an ideal employer.
 Start by considering the job benefits they desire most.

 With compensation ranked third, this is decidedly distinct from most workers in other fields.
 The global Randstad Employer Brand Research shows that among 185,000 working-age adults surveyed in 33 markets across all sectors, good compensation is perennially the most important quality they desire in an employer.

-HackerRank in its '2020 Developer Skills Report' also found that the most important form of professional development is opportunity to learn new technical skills, followed by the ability to take on more responsibility; developing soft skills; and obtaining professional certifications.
+HackerRank in its '2020 Developer Skills Report' also found that the most important form of professional development is the opportunity to learn new technical skills, followed by the ability to take on more responsibility; develop soft skills, and obtain professional certifications.

-Clearly, to effectively attract software developers will require clear communication about the potential to advance once a candidate decides to join an organisation.
+Clearly, effectively attracting software developers will require clear communication about the potential to advance once a candidate decides to join an organisation.
 Employers will also have to stress their ability to provide a good work-life balance, but competing on compensation alone will probably not be a sustainable attraction strategy.

 activate your brand